eostitan/eos-communication/README.md

 ### Optional:

-Copy keyRing.sample to keyRing.js and edit the accounts you want to send from, or to receive from Copy sample.env to .env and configure the http endpoint you want to use to connect to the EOS network
+Copy keyRing.sample to keyRing.js and edit the accounts you want to send from, or to receive with Copy sample.env to .env and configure the http endpoint you want to use to connect to the EOS network

 ## Usage: